Lesson Plan - Get It!

 - While watching the above video, did you notice how Lydia Callis spoke about taking on Mike Bloomberg's tone in her facial expression?

-Let's dive into those facets of sign language and deaf culture, and learn a bit more about the history and modern use of sign.
+Let's dive into those facets of sign language and deaf culture and learn more about the history and current use of sign.

 History of Sign Language

 Formal sign language was first developed in Paris in 1775 when the French priest Charles Michel de l'Eppe established the first school for the deaf.
-Prior to this formalization of sign language, deaf people had utilized different signs with their family and friends to communicate, but none of it could be understood outside that person's inner circle.
+Before this formalization of sign language, deaf people had utilized different signs with their family and friends to communicate.
+Still, none of it could be understood outside that person's inner circle.

 L'Eppe looked at all the signs his students employed at home and used them to help him develop what is now known as Old French Sign Language, which he then taught to his students.